 Afraid of having too much responsibility.

-The cliche TV dad, the couch potato, the unemployed 30-year-old who still lives with his mother, the heiress, the basement gamer, the fry-cook with no ambition, the commitment-phobe, the hesitant person afraid of taking risks, the housewife who never gets out of her sweatpants, the sun-bather.
+The cliche TV dad, the couch potato, the unemployed 30-year-old who still lives with his mother, the heiress, the basement gamer, the fry-cook with no ambition, the commitment-phobe, the hesitant person afraid of taking risks, the housewife who never gets out of her sweatpants (guilty…), the sun-bather.

 Consider the fears for a moment.
 They might come in use for you if you want some poetic justice for a character, a humbling moment, or a chance for the character to overcome those fears and mature into a new person.
 Draco Malfoy’s sin would likely be pride.
-Sure, his racist attitudes suggest envy, because he constantly puts down Hermione to feel better about himself, but his greatest fear is humiliation.
-So if he were helpless and Ron and Harry happened to save his life, then Draco would be humbled and we’d see a change in his character.
+And sure, his racist attitudes suggest envy, because he constantly puts down Hermione to feel better about himself.
+But his greatest fear is humiliation.
+So if he were helpless and Ron and Harry happened to save his life, then Draco would be humbled and we might see a change in his character.

 I’m limiting posting to once or twice a week as we prepare to move cross-country.
 Next week we will talk about conflict, unless y’all have any other questions about characters and motivations.
 Let me know!